noiseprotocol/noise_spec/noise.md

  recommended.

  * **`hlen`**: A constant specifying the length in bytes of hash outputs.
-Must be >= 32 bytes to provide collision resistance.
+Must be >= 32 to provide collision resistance.
 32 is recommended.

  * **`GENERATE_KEYPAIR()`**: Generates a new DH keypair.